Caltech-IPAC/Montage/README.md

 is Python support for the latter (It has also been used in web/Javascript applications).

+We are in the process of adding automated regression testing using Jenkins.
+At the moment, this only includes a couple of dummy tests (after a build) on a Jenkins server that we maintain specifically for the Montage project).

 Montage was funded from 2002 to 2005 by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626